 - If the value of the funds involved in the offense is $30,000 or more but less than $150,000, it is a third-degree felony.
 Third-degree felonies carry a punishment of imprisonment for a term ranging from 2 to 10 years and a maximum fine of $10,000.

-Additionally, it's important to note that money laundering can also be prosecuted at the federal level under various federal statutes, such as the Bank Secrecy Act (BSA) and the Money Laundering Control Act (MLCA).
-Federal penalties for money laundering can be more severe and can include substantial fines and longer prison sentences.
+Additionally, it's important to note that money laundering can be prosecuted at the federal level under various federal statutes, such as the Bank Secrecy Act (BSA) and the Money Laundering Control Act (MLCA).
+Federal penalties for money laundering can be more severe and include substantial fines and longer prison sentences.

 "So good to have an honest and knowledgeable team behind us."Angel